 St. Luke’s University Health Network

-- St. Luke’s University Health Network will provide vouchers for free eye exams and glasses to children screened by Sights for Hope during the spring 2023 kindergarten registration at Marvine Elementary School in Bethlehem, PA.
+- St. Luke’s University Health Network has provided vouchers for free eye exams and glasses to children screened by Sights for Hope during kindergarten registration at Marvine Elementary School in Bethlehem, PA.